PROFESSORS AND RESEARCHERS

 Keywords:

-Body, Sport, Images, Social representations, Media, Social integration, Inclusion, Social environments, Social movements, Activism, Social categorization
+Body, Sports, Images, Social representations, Media, Social integration, Inclusion, Social environments, Social movements, Activism, Social categorization

 ORCID: 0000-0003-1755-2314